 A utility token is in no way connected with the equity of the issuer and does not hold any characteristics of security.

-4. Hybrid Tokens
+4. Hybrid tokens

 These are DLT assets that have features similar to both financial and utility tokens.
 They are used interchangeably depending on the condition of the trade.

-Valuation of a DLT Asset
+Valuation of a DLT Asset in Malta

-In order to properly tax DLT asset transactions, each asset in question has to be given a specific valuation in adherence with the Maltese tax law.
+In order to properly tax DLT asset transactions, each asset has to be given a specific valuation in adherence with the Maltese tax law.
 The Income Tax Act states that the reference value of a taxable asset shall be its market value, as per the rate established by the relevant authority in Malta.

 The cryptocurrency value must also be converted to the value of the appropriate fiat currency in which the legal entity presents their financial statements.